amoudgl/funnybot/README.md

 ## Contributions and TODOs
 * Data compiled from `utils/friends.py` contains many extra headers, which were manually removed.
 It would be great if this task could be automated.
 * It has been attempted to keep the dataset as clean as possible.
 So, relevant additions to the jokes dataset are welcome.
-* Currently results are sampled using a 3 hidden layer LSTM network with 512 hidden units in each layer.
-However, if there exists a more optimal model that generates better results, please feel free to report or send a pull request.